What is a HUD home?

 What is the earnest money held for, and can I get it back?

 Earnest Money is a deposit towards the purchase of real estate or publicly tendered government contract made by a buyer or registered contractor to demonstrate that he/she is serious about wanting to complete the purchase.
-If the seller accepts the offer, the earnest money is held in escrow by the real estate broker or by a settlement or title company until closing and is then applied to the buyer’s portion of the remaining costs.
-If the offer is rejected, the earnest money is usually returned, since no binding contract has been entered into.
-If the buyer retracts the offer or does not fulfill its obligations under the contract, the earnest money is forfeited.
+If the seller accepts the offer, the earnest money is held in escrow by the settlement or title company until closing and is then applied to the buyer’s portion of the remaining costs.
+If the buyer retracts the offer or does not fulfill its obligations under the contract, the earnest money can be forfeited.

 When can I complete a home inspection on the property?

-All purchasers are strongly encouraged to perform a walk through inspection at or near the date of your contract acceptance and, again, immediately PRIOR to closing.
-If a purchaser discovers a property condition that did not exist at the time of sale they must immediately notify HUD’s property manager of the damage.
-The purchaser or agent should complete the Property Damage Report and fax it to the appropriate fax number listed on the form.
-Reporting the damage does not guarantee the correction of the problem that has been discovered.
+All purchasers are strongly encouraged to perform a walk-through inspection at or near the date of your contract acceptance and again prior to closing.
+If a purchaser discovers a property condition that did not exist at the time of sale they must immediately notify HUD’s asset manager of the damage.
+The purchaser or agent should complete the Property Damage Report and email it to the asset managers dept. Reporting the damage does not guarantee the correction of the problem that has been discovered.
 The lack of written documentation describing property condition at contract acceptance, however, will preclude consideration for repairs or price adjustments in the event of subsequent damage.
 Each case will be looked at independently and a determination will be made as to whether the damage will be repaired (or not repaired) or, under some circumstances, credits given at closing.
 The buyer assumes full responsibility for the property and its condition on the date of closing.
 HUD assumes no responsibility and will make no settlement for damages reported to HUD after the close of escrow.

 Can I make repairs to the property if needed prior to purchase?